-All written communication to your members are essential messages and invoices are no exception.
-It is important to structure your invoices effectively, making sure that the message is clear, the information is correct and payment of the invoice is easy.
+Every time you make a point of connection with your coworkers is important: invoices are no exception!
+Structure your invoices effectively; make sure that their message is clear; and ensure that paying the invoice is easy.
 In this two-part post, we will be looking at:

-1) How to set up a system for generating invoices, so you don’t end up creating them all from scratch.
+1) How to set up a system for generating invoices.

 Invoices send an important message to your coworkers.
 Invoices outline what amount the person owes you, what services/products they owe you for, and how they can make their payment.
-Getting paid might be a different story, but it is certainly not a separate process.
-Therefore, it is important to design your invoice's in such a way that it supports the goal of receiving due payments.
+It is important to design your invoices in such a way that it supports the goal of receiving timely payments.

-As well as the word invoice, you should always include a unique invoice number - and invoice numbers must be consecutive.
+As well as the word invoice (we've seen people forget this!), you should always include a unique invoice number - and invoice numbers must be consecutive.
 This is not just a best practice; in most countries it is the law.
-If you are a new business, check with a local consultant to find out if there is a standard invoice number format that applies in your country and if so use it on all of your invoices.
+If you are a new business, check with a local consultant to find out if there is a standard invoice number format that applies in your country, and if so, use it on all of your invoices.

 Add your complete contact details to your invoices: postal address, phone number, and email.
 In some countries you are even required to add the name of the founder of the company to your invoices, or what your registration number is with the chamber of commerce.
-The key is to make sure that invoices include all your details and that of your coworkers’.
-Doing this will reduce the time it takes to resolve any disputed invoices and save money you could otherwise spend paying your own taxes (yay!).
+The broad strokes: make sure that invoices include all your details and that of your invoicee.
+Doing this will reduce the time it takes to resolve any disputed invoices.

-Pay attention to spelling, both for names and addresses, and make sure you include the members/coworkers tax payer ID if this is mandatory in your country.
+Pay attention to spelling, both for names and addresses, and make sure you include the members/coworkers tax ID if this is mandatory in your country.
 This unique reference number is used for tax returns and differs in format and name in each country.
 In some countries, this ID must be included in invoices that fall into a certain category, in other countries it is never used (only when filling out tax returns) and in again others it is mandatory on every invoice.
-Breaking these rules can make you subject to huge fines if you break tax law.
-Check with an expert to find out what is mandatory and then include this field in your invoice template to make sure you don’t forget it.

-Ensuring that you collect all the information and documents you need from your coworkers at the earliest stage of your relationship, or whenever there is any change, will save you the time and hassle that comes with correcting and reissuing invoices.
-Keeping an up-to-date contacts database and storing whatever documentation you could need from your coworkers (passport copies, company registration papers, etc.) in one single place will help you in this endeavour.
-Use Cobot or another collaborative management software and ask your coworkers to fill out and maintain their own contact details.
+Ensuring that you collect all the information and documents you need from your coworkers at the earliest stage of your relationship—or whenever there is any change—will save you time and hassle.
+Keep an up-to-date contacts database so that you aren't tracking down members individually or adding layers of work for your bookeepers; use Cobot (or another collaborative management software) and ask your coworkers to fill out and maintain their own contact details.
 This will save you time and ensure that your database is always up to date.

 Make it easy for your customers to understand what they’re paying for.
 ‘Coworking Membership - Full-time Plan’ or ‘Drinks & Snacks’ are good examples of names for your services and products.
-‘Green Unicorns Academy’ (for a software development workshop) or ‘Brew’ (for coffee) may go with your community’s tone and style, and are great for your marketing materials, but you do risk driving a couple of accountants crazy.
-And take it from us: you will want happy accountants!
+Getting too creative and going with ‘Green Unicorns Academy’ (for a software development workshop) or ‘Brew’ (for coffee) may match your community’s tone and style, (and marketing materials) but you risk driving accountants crazy.
+And take it from us: you want happy accountants!

 These three dates should always be included on all invoices:

-Whether a monthly fee or a one-time charge, you should always refer to the date on which the service was provided.
-This small detail can save you emails back and forth finding out at what time and on which date meeting room bookings took place.
-The service dates are also particularly important for spaces that charge membership fees in advance and services at the end of the month, as this might otherwise cause some confusion concerning the basis for the total amount on the invoice.
+Whether you're billinh a monthly fee or a one-time charge, you should always refer to the date on which the service was provided.
+The service dates are also particularly important for spaces that split their billing, charging membership fees in advance and services at the end of the month.

 When was the invoice created?
 This date will help you calculate how long it takes before you receive payment.
-For variable billing periods it usually denotes the cut-off date for one time charges.
+For variable billing periods it usually denotes the cut-off date (or final step) for one time charges.

 Always include a crystal-clear due date on your invoices.
-If your invoice does not display the payment date, it can easily be interpreted as “pay when you can”.
-The use of expressions such as “30 net” or “next month” can lead to confusion.
+If your invoice does not display the payment date, it can easily be interpreted as “pay when you can.”
+Avoid vague or open-to-interpretation terms like "next month" or "30 days after reciept."
 Be direct.
 Speak in terms of days.
-For instance “Please pay your invoice within 10 days after the issue date” or a simple “Due date: 31 March” have proved effective.
-From experience, we can recommend the first formula as the most effective.
+For instance: “Please pay your invoice within 10 days after the issue date” or a simple “Due date: 31 March.”
 If you use Cobot, you can include your payment terms in your invoice template footer to ensure they’re printed as part of every invoice you send out.

-It may sound obvious but you need to ensure that the total invoice amount is the sum of all items listed on the invoice.
-It is also a good idea to check that the VAT/Tax calculation is correct.
-However, this is not so obvious when using a spreadsheet template or a text editor.
-Tools like Cobot can help you with this by keeping track of memberships and recurring fees; offering a point of sale to add one time charges; tracking meeting room usage and bringing all of these fees together in the invoice.
-Automated billing is not error-free, but it does reduce errors and save time.
+It may sound obvious, but you need to ensure that the total invoice amount is the sum of all items listed on the invoice.
+It is also a good idea to check that the VAT/tax calculation is correct.
+However, this is not so obvious when using a spreadsheet template or a text editor and must be double-checked.
+Tools like Cobot can help you with this by keeping track of memberships and recurring fees; offering a point of sale to add one time charges; tracking meeting room usage; and bringing all of these fees together in the invoice.
+Automated billing is not error-free but it does dramatically reduce errors and save time.

-Of course, if you prefer to manually write each invoice, you can do so as long as you are aware that this increases the risk of mistakes.
-You are therefore advised to come up with ways of reducing any errors such as using checklists or running pre-invoicing checks.
+Of course, if you prefer to manually write each invoice, you can do so—but be aware that this increases the risk of mistakes.
+We would advise you to come up with ways of reducing any errors such as using checklists or running pre-invoicing checks.

 Check out our full collection of resources for starting up a coworking business.
 You can also read our blog and follow us on Twitter, Facebook or Instagram for more tipps and news around coworking space management.
 You have additional questions or feedback?
 Suggest new topics at email@example.com.